-Each display stack provides a low level API in order to connect a display driver.
-The file LLDISPLAY_impl.h defines the API headers to be implemented.
-For the APIs themselves, the naming convention is that their names match the IMPL pattern when the functions need to be implemented.
+Each display engine provides a low level API in order to connect a display driver.
+The file LLUI\DISPLAY\impl.h defines the API headers to be implemented.
+For the APIs themselves, the naming convention is that their names match the \\IMPL\\ pattern when the functions need to be implemented: